This blog was updated in March 2019

 - Expedite internal departments' response times

-Performance from your agents is key to the CX.
+Performance from your agents is key to your call center CX.
 Over the years, we have seen time and time again how revolutionary the balanced scorecard system has been in improving agent performance.
 The concept was first introduced in 1992 and has since simplified performance metrics.

-Many call centers view agent scorecards as tedious, but the truth of the matter is, scorecards enhance quality assurance by using qualitative and quantitative data to pinpoint deficits in agent performance.
+Many call centers view agent scorecards as tedious, but the truth of the matter is, scorecards enhance quality assurance and are a key step to improving customer service by using qualitative and quantitative data to pinpoint deficits in agent performance.
 The scorecards enable managers to acquire a comprehensive understanding of each agent's proficiencies and shortcomings, allowing tailored training to be provided to each agent on an as-needed basis.

 Take for example scorecards that provide a manager with valuable insight regarding a specific agent who fails to meet customers' expectations when taking calls relating to refunds.
 In all other areas, however, the agent exceeds customers' expectations.
 Knowing this information means the manager can direct the agent toward training tools that specifically aim to improve his or her ability to handle calls that have a focus on customer refunds.
 This not only improves the performance of agents, but it also enriches the CX.